There’s something magical about relaxing under a starry night sky.

 Located in: Marion County, AR

 As the very first National River in the U.S., the Buffalo River received a one-of-a-kind International Dark Sky Park designation in 2019.
-A lush watering hole for outdoorsy travelers and locals alike, this scenic spot winds through Northern Arkansas and has misty coves, stunning cliff faces, and peaceful waterfalls.
+A watering hole for outdoorsy travelers and locals alike, this scenic spot winds through Northern Arkansas and has misty coves, stunning cliff faces, and peaceful waterfalls.

 Twinkling constellations rise over the trees to give the Buffalo National River true storybook status at night.
-To celebrate the area’s impressive dark skies, the National Parks Service (NPS) offers a number of educational ranger-led programs.
+To celebrate the area’s impressive dark skies, the National Parks Service (NPS) offers a number of educational, ranger-led programs.
 They also team up with local astrological societies to host star parties throughout the year.

 Located in: Garfield County, UT

 A favorite park of the west, Bryce Canyon National Park is known for its almost unearthly crimson rock formations and panoramic views.
-With open skies and unbeatable vistas, this hotspot clearly earns its rank among the best places to stargaze in the U.S. It’s so renowned, in fact, that it has the highest-ranking Gold Tier status as an International Dark Sky Park.
+With open skies and unbeatable vistas, this spectacular spot clearly earns its rank among the best places to stargaze in the U.S. It’s so renowned, in fact, that it has the highest-ranking Gold Tier status as an International Dark Sky Park.

 On a moonless night, visitors can take in the magic of 7,500 stars.
 The park also employs dedicated Astrology Rangers and hosts tons of events throughout the year, including an annual summer festival for those who want a totally immersive stargazing experience (think: telescope viewings, constellation tours, and model rockets on display).

-A mere mile from Bryce Canyon National Park, this rustic cabin couldn’t be better for a stargazing adventure.
+🏠 Where to stay: A mere mile from Bryce Canyon National Park, this rustic cabin couldn’t be better for a stargazing adventure.
 While modern indoor amenities make for comfortable downtime, the family-friendly backyard is the real star — you can spread out a blanket and enjoy the night sky without ever leaving home.

 Located in: Emmet County, MI